Kanye West covers his laptop camera with tape

 On the laptop Kanye is watching, it definitely looks like he’s placed tape over the MacBook’s camera.

 It’s a fairly paranoid move – but for someone of Kanye’s stature, it may make sense.
 Kanye has more security concerns than a normal performer.
-In 2016, he and his wife Kim Kardashian were robbed in Paris after the thieves identified valuables they had while traveling through Instagram.
+In 2016, his wife Kim Kardashian was robbed in Paris after the thieves identified valuables she had while traveling through Instagram.
 When it comes to laptop cameras specifically, tech companies promise that their security would prevent a hacker on spying on you that way, but security experts insist it’s theoretically possible.

 Kanye joins other massive celebrities who tape over their webcams, including former FBI director and NYT bestselling author James Comey, and Facebook CEO Mark Zuckerberg.